jakubdziarkowski/KontaktProxy/README.md

 vus_max........................: 100    min=100      max=100
 ```

-## Thread Safety and Scalability
+### Thread Safety and Scalability

 The proxy service is implemented as a Spring Boot application with an embedded Tomcat server.
 Both Spring and Tomcat are designed to handle multi-threading efficiently.
 Tomcat, by default, uses a pool of worker threads to process incoming requests.

 Additionally, a rate limiter has been implemented based on IP addresses to control the request rate.
 If rate limiting is not required, it can be easily removed by eliminating the usage of `ipRateLimiter.allowRequest(ipAddress)` in the `BuildingController`.
-Rate limiter settings can be modified in the `src\main\resources\application.properties` file.
+Rate limiter settings can be modified in the `src/main/resources/application.properties` file.

 It's important to note that the current implementation of the rate limiter relies on `ConcurrentHashMap` for thread safety.
 While effective, it is not a scalable solution, and consideration should be given to using a distributed cache like Redis for improved scalability in a production environment.
 Configuration for the rate limiter is available in the `application.properties` file, with the current setting: